 - Lay out specific terms such as “confidentiality.”

-- Define the relationship of a contractor to the client as opposed to a full-time employee.
+- Define a contractor’s relationship with the client as opposed to a full-time employee.

 - Guide both parties through any potential conflicts.